 The departure is at sunrise from Marina Chac Chi located in the hotel zone.
 Don’t forget your sunscreen and hat!

 Fancy a little hint to get you started?
 One of the most visited beaches in Cancun is Playa Delfines.
-It is not only one of the most beautiful beaches in Cancun, but it also hosts a HUGE Cancun sign!
+It’s not only one of the most beautiful beaches in Cancun, but it also hosts a HUGE Cancun sign!
 You’ve probably already seen pictures of this place all over your social media.

 Don’t get disheartened if there’s already a pretty big line by the time you get there – everybody wants to take a picture in this spot.
 With that said, if you go early in the morning, you can take your time to take as many shots as you like.

 We all have heard about Mexican Lucha Libre (wrestling), right?

-Las Luchas (that is what it’s called in Mexico) match takes place every Friday at 8:30 pm in Academia TWS, located in Cancun downtown.
+Las Luchas (that is what it’s called in Mexico) match takes place on select evenings in Academia TWS, located in Cancun downtown.